solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    1. Any block optimistically confirmed before the restart will always be on the list:

-   Assume block X is one such block, it would have `67%` stake, discounting `5%` non-conforming and people not participating in wen_restart, it should have at least `67% - 5% - stake_on_validators_not_in_restart` stake, so it should pass the threshold and be in the list.
+   Assume block A is one such block, it would have `67%` stake, discounting `5%` non-conforming and people not participating in wen_restart, it should have at least `67% - 5% - stake_on_validators_not_in_restart` stake, so it should pass the threshold and be in the list.